Recommend Donor-Advised Funds with Greater Horizons

-Donor-advised funds are charitable investment accounts that grow tax-free.
-Our donor-advised funds make charitable investment easy, efficient and rewarding without unnecessary rules or limitations.
+Donor-advised funds are charitable giving accounts that grow tax-free.
+Our donor-advised funds make charitable giving easy, efficient and rewarding without unnecessary rules or limitations.

 - If the fund's assets exceed $100,000, you can choose to manage the assets on your own platform, along with the rest of your client’s wealth portfolio.
 Or, your client can invest the assets in Greater Horizons’ low-cost investment pools.

 - Your clients contribute cash, stock or other complex assets to the fund and their charitable dollars grow tax-free.

 - Your clients receive online access to their fund and are able to easily request grants, track the fund’s charitable activity and access monthly fund statements.